BERT HOWE

 DIRECTORY AND CAPABILITIES

-Drawing from more than four thousand engineering, construction, and builders standard of care related expert designations, the Jefferson County, Louisiana Construction Expert Directory delivers a wide range of trial support and consulting services to lawyers and construction practice groups concerned with construction defect and claims litigation.
-BHA provides building claims investigation and expert services to the nation's most recognized construction practice groups, Fortune 500 builders, CGL carriers, owners, as well as a variety of public entities.
-Utilizing in house resources which comprise testifying architects, design engineers, construction cost and standard of care experts, licensed general and specialty contractors, the firm brings national experience and local capabilities to Jefferson County region.
+Through more than four thousand building and construction related expert designations, the Jefferson County, Louisiana Construction Expert Directory offers a wide range of trial support and construction consulting services to construction claims professionals concerned with construction defect and claims litigation.
+BHA provides construction claims evaluation, testimony, and support services to the industry's leading construction practice groups, Fortune 500 builders, insurers, owners, as well as a variety of public entities.
+Utilizing in house assets which comprise construction delay claims experts, registered design professionals, professional engineers, and credentailed construction consultants, the organization brings national experience and local capabilities to Jefferson County and the surrounding areas.

 Construction Expert Witness News & Info